eleblanc-ai/SweetPea/docs/add-endpoint.md

 To do so, we use a [route decorator](https://flask.palletsprojects.com/en/2.2.x/api/#flask.Flask.route) to map a new endpoint called `/square` to the function `square()`.
 The `methods` argument tells Flask that only [`GET` requests](https://www.w3schools.com/tags/ref_httpmethods.asp) are allowed for this URL path.

     @app.route("/square", methods = ['GET'])
-    def mySquare():
+    def square():

         try:
             return x*x
         except:
             return "Invalid argument, expected a numeric type."

 Now, if `Server.py` is running on http://localhost:5000, then you should be able to test access this function by visiting http://localhost:5000/square.
-You should see the `Invalid argument` message displayed in the browser.
+You should see the `Invalid argument` message displayed in the browser because:
+* We haven't added arguments to the URL
+* The `square()` function doesn't have parameters yet

-Note also that `x` has been removed from the signature of `square()`.
+Note that `x` has been removed from the signature of `square()`.
 In the next step, we'll add logic to `square` to get the value of `x` from an incoming HTTP request.

 ## Handling HTTP requests
 ### Request arguments